vscode-neovim/vscode-neovim/README.md

 ### VSCode Settings & Commands

-Open the [vscode-neovim](vscode:extension/asvetliakov.vscode-neovim) extension details in VSCode, and check all available [settings](https://code.visualstudio.com/docs/getstarted/settings) and commands in the Features tab.
+You can view all available [settings](https://code.visualstudio.com/docs/getstarted/settings) and commands by opening the [vscode-neovim](vscode:extension/asvetliakov.vscode-neovim) extension details pane, and navigating to the features tab.

 ## 💡 Tips and Features